pegi3s/auto-p2docking-docs/source/modules_4_docking.rst

 --------

 This module allows the use of HADDOCK, an information-driven flexible docking approach that accurately models the 3D structure of macromolecular complexes.
-This module takes a total of 6 files as input: two protein .pdb files, two active site files (one for each protein) and two passive site files (one for each protein).
-All 6 files must be placed in the input folder of the module.
-It returns the .pdb of the docking protein complexes with a z-score less than or equal to 0.
+It returns the PDBs of the docking protein complexes with a z-score less than or equal to 0.
 The complexes clusters resulting from all possible predicted dockings are scored based on a statistic called the z-score.
 The z-score represents how many standard deviations the HADDOCK score of